 The bottom line

 While dandelion tea has lots of benefits and may help fight hepatic (liver) diseases, skin disorders, inflammation and cancer (thanks to high content in antioxidants like vitamin C and luteolin) you should also bear in mind its potential side effects.
-Its diuretic properties can be risky for people with excessive water weight and it may also cause bleeding and lower sugar in blood (which makes it a no-good choice for patients suffering from low blood sugar levels).
+It may cause bleeding and lower sugar in blood too much (which makes it a no-good choice for patients suffering from low blood sugar levels).
 Dandelion tea may also interact with various medical drugs and antibiotics (such as ciprofloxacin or lithium).
 Therefore you may only drink it with prior consent of your physician.